microsoft/0xDeCA10B/demo/README.md

 * Use that private key to create a new account in MetaMask.

 ## Server
+(Optional) The server is used to store model meta-data and original data when for training models.

-This is used by default in development mode but not in production.
+The server is used by default in development mode but not in production mode.

 If you want to store meta-data in a local database file instead of just within the browser, then start the server in one terminal.
 This step allows you to see models listed when you open the dashboard for the first time.